Hellbufl/celestial-old/README.md

 - 3D visualization with depth-buffer rendering.

 # Planned Features
-- Customizing trigger size and color stuff
+- customizing trigger size and color stuff
-- I'll remember my ideas when I work on it again
+- custom category tabs to organize comparisons
+- live timer onscreen
+- highlighting latest run

+If you have an idea for a feature please feel free to message me on discord!\
+I'm also happy to receive pull requests :)

 # Installation
 Warning: This tool might not yet be compatible with other mods using ImGUI like FAR or NARoIP (which is outdated, go check out [Kajiki](https://github.com/WoefulWolf/kajiki-mod)!).